 The first step towards a more complex geometry is to allow the fractures to have individual lengths and individual intersection with the well drain.
 They are still orthogonal to the well and their intersection is at the center of the fracture.
 This is shown in the next figure, right.
 In complement we can apply a global angle between the well and the set of fractures.
 This is shown in the next figure, left.
-Since 2014, and in the KAPPA Workstation since 2016, both analytically and numerically.

 Fig. 1.H.2 - Left: Fractures (individual lengths) + uneven spacing along the well.

-Fig. 1.H.3 - Right: Fractures + uniform fracture angles.

-(analytical and numerical)
+Fig. 1.H.3 - Right: Fractures + uniform fracture angles. (analytical and numerical)